MaximNoritsyn/goit-markup-hw-02/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02
-homework 1.
+Homework 2.
 HTML+CSS.
 Master of Science in Software Engineering